-Next I just needed to cut around eight million 24 inch boards for the seats… I set my miter saw up outside for this (thank you Joe for the awesome Xmas present of a miter saw stand on wheels!!) so I didn’t have to measure every board!
+Next I just needed to cut around eight million 24 inch boards for the seats… I set my miter saw up outside for this so I didn’t have to measure every board!
 Then I just stood there and cut and cut and cut.
-I used the deck as best I could for a saw horse but in the end it was kind of a pain in the butt because green treated wood is so heavy.

 Step 1: Building the Back of the Bench

 With the seat complete I moved on to the back of the bench.
-I wanted to create a little bit of a slant so I screwed a deck board all the way around the back of the bench pressed tight against the deck posts – with it laying down flat it was 5 1/2″ from the back of the bench to the front of the board.
+I wanted to create a little bit of a slant so I screwed a deck board down all the way around the back of the bench pressed tight against the deck posts – with it laying down flat it was 5 1/2″ from the back of the bench to the front of the board.
 Then I duplicated that board where the top of the back rest would land, screwing it to the deck posts all the way around above the benches.
 Then it was just a case of putting another two million 24″ boards on, lining them up with the bottom seat boards.
 (Because the slant was not very severe I didn’t feel the need to miter any of them.)
-SO, pretty much I just stood there and cut 24″ boards for most of the day…

 With the majority of the outdoor bench complete I just needed to figure out what I wanted to do in the corner.
 Using a scrap piece of wood I created a support across the top of the corner and across the base.
 This gave me a place to put one more board.
 I considered doing something a lot more complicated in the corner but I didn’t hate this both in looks and in functionality… UPDATE: it has become my favorite spot to sit and read actually!

 I also went ahead and screwed all of the 2×4 legs down to the deck.